leblancfg/leblancfg.github.io/content/hill.md

 3. **Rolling Resistance**: Friction between tires and road, linear with velocity.
 4. **Air Resistance**: Increases with the square of your velocity

-The simulation below models a 1'200 m route with a hill in the middle.
-We're keeping things simple: you can apply a single surge of power, and the simulation takes care of calculating the time it takes to cross the finish line at all the various points across the road, to see when it's most effective.
+The simulation below models a 1,200 m route with a hill in the middle.
+We're keeping things simple: you can apply a single surge of power, and the simulation calculates the time it takes to cross the finish line for various surge starting points, to see when it's most effective.

 ## When Should You Surge?